Robert Durst sentenced to life for murder of best friend

 Kathie McCormack Durst’s family had hoped to present statements to the court Thursday about their loss, but prosecutors denied the request, according to emails sent to their lawyer.

-Attorney Robert Abrams said the McCormack family was disappointed, and he was outraged.
-He said family members would not attend the sentencing.
+Attorney Robert Abrams, who showed up at the hearing. said the McCormack family was disappointed, and he was outraged.

 “The family is not going to go travel 3,000 miles to be a prop in some Hollywood production and sit there and not be able to make their victim impact statements,” Abrams said.
 “This is not some movie where it’s gross spectacle.
 This is their lives, and they’ve suffered for 40 years.”

-Then he called Durst a “narcissistic psychopath” who “killed his wife and … had to keep killing to cover it up.”
+Berman’s cousin, Davy Berman, who she lived with in Idaho as a teen after her father died, said he had gone to see her grave at the Home of Peace Memorial Park in East Los Angeles before the sentencing.

-“He’s 78 years old.
-He’s been walking around for a long time,” Lewin said.
-“He had a lot more of a life, you know, Kathie didn’t make 30.
-On balance, considering what he’s done, he got a lot more of a life than he was entitled to.”
+“I visited her and told her she could rest easy,” he said as his voice cracked.
+“That justice has been done.”

-Associated Press writers Christopher Weber in Los Angeles and Michael R. Sisak in New York contributed to this report.
+Associated Press writers Christopher Weber and Stefanie Dazio in Los Angeles and Michael R. Sisak in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.